vmoroz/microsoft-hermes-windows/README.md

 * [Using a custom Hermes build in a React Native app](doc/ReactNativeIntegration.md#using-a-custom-hermes-build-in-a-react-native-app)

 To build a local debug version of the Hermes CLI tools the following steps should get you started on macOS/Linux:
+The following commands should get you going in a Windows Command Prompt:

 ```shell
 mkdir hermes_workingdir